-The bottom of the bed helps your cat get in, although there is no entry point around the bolstered sides, making it slightly more complicated.
-The bottom is slip-resistant so it doesn’t easily slide when your cat tries to enter.
+The bottom of the bed helps your cat get in, though there is no entry point around the bolstered sides, making it slightly more complicated.
+The bottom is slip resistant, so it doesn’t easily slide when your cat tries to enter.
 The mat of the bed is easy to remove and wash.

 Buyer’s Guide: Choosing the Best Cat Bed for Older Cats